Asafbs94/PullPal/README.md

 IGNORED_AUTHORS: A comma-separated list of authors to ignore.

-INTERVAL_HOURS: running interval for fetching the PR's
+LOG_PATH: Log path

+LOG_LEVEL: Requested log level for logging

+PRINT_TO_CONSOLE: BOOLEAN eithr print or not to the console

 ## Run the Script 🏃‍♂️